-In this blog, I will help you in understanding the difference between the general term ‘composite’ and the more specific ‘cfr thermoplastics’.
+In this blog, I will help you in understanding the difference between the general term ‘composite’ and the more specific ‘cfr thermoplastics’ or in full 'continuous fiber reinforced thermoplastics'.
+Important here is that the continuous (or endless) fiber provides the optimal reinforcement for heavily loaded products.

 The definition of ‘composite’, is actually a long existing term for the combination of two materials that bring new features, or advantages.
 It is actually not specifically related to polymers and fibers but can be any combination of materials or elements.
 For instance reinforced concrete (concrete with steel bars) is a composite material or a sandwich panel (like foam in between two layers of aluminium).